Login

 What Is a Mill?

-Like a lathe, a mill cuts and shapes metal and wooden materials.
-It does so by moving the workpiece along an axis that runs perpendicular to the spindle and against a cutting tool that rotates.
-First you have to determine what shape you want to make, mark reference points, and choose the right cutting tool for the job.
-Once put in place, the cutting tool removes excess material from the workpiece to create the shape.
+Similar to a lathe, a mill is used to cut and shape both metal and wooden materials.
+It accomplishes this by moving the workpiece along an axis perpendicular to the spindle, working against a rotating cutting tool.
+Prior to operation, you need to decide on the intended shape, mark reference points, and select an appropriate cutting tool.
+The cutting tool subsequently removes excess material to form the desired shape.

 Types of Milling Machines